ShMcK/WebpackAngularDemos/Part1/README.md

 ##### Part 1

-<div class="update">Updated July 14th, 2015.</div>
+<div class="update">Updated Jan 16th, 2016.</div>

 # Getting Started

 There are a lot of module loaders out there: Require.js, JSPM using System.js, to name a few.

 Eventually the JavaScript community will come around and land on a winning module loader.
 My guess is Webpack, or something very similar.

 Go with Webpack.
 Webpack provides an elegant and multi-featured approach to module loading.
 It does everything I wanted it to do, and more.
 Really, a lot more.

 Let's try it out.
 We'll setup a project using Webpack, including ES6 transpiling & Sass loading.
 In this example, we'll setup an Angular based project using Webpack.

 <center>![Webpack & Angular](https://shmck.herokuapp.com/content/images/2015/04/webpackAngular.png)</center>